Gennady Troshev: Post military career

 Troshev publicly defied, on national television, Minister of Defense Sergei Ivanov's suggestion that he should relocate from Chechnya in the North Caucasus Military District to the command of the Siberian Military District.
 In response, President Vladimir Putin signed a decree dismissing Troshev from his post in 2002.

 The Jamestown Foundation, a U.S. policy research organisation that studies Russian military affairs, said Ivanov's order that Troshev relocate to Siberia was "open to multiple and complex interpretations.
 One theory connects it to a broader reshuffling of personnel as major elections approach in Chechnya (and perhaps in response to the Moscow theater hostage crisis).
 A second explanation ties it to the stalled process of military-administrative reform."

 After his sacking, Troshev was appointed an advisor to the President of the Russian Federation for Cossacks affairs.

 Final years and death

-From 2000 onwards Trosheva worked as the civil service personnel and promoted a number of important legislative papers.
+From 2000 onwards Troshev worked as the civil service personnel and promoted a number of important legislative papers.

 Troshev died on 14 September 2008.
 He was a passenger aboard Aeroflot Flight 821, which crashed and left no survivors.
 Russian officials have dismissed public suspicions that the plane might have been sabotaged.

 One week after Troshev's death, the President of the Chechen Republic Ramzan Kadyrov renamed Krasnoznamennaya Street in Grozny after Troshev.